Immunotherapy + chemo extends & improves lung cancer life

-Newswise — According to an analysis published in CANCER, a peer-reviewed journal of the American Cancer Society, the drug combination of cemiplimab plus platinum chemotherapy not only prolongs survival in patients with advanced lung cancer compared to placebo plus platinum chemotherapy, but also improves quality of life compared to chemotherapy alone.
-The analysis was based on a recent clinical trial.
+Newswise — A recent clinical trial showed that the drug combination of cemiplimab plus platinum chemotherapy can prolong survival in patients with advanced lung cancer when compared with placebo plus platinum chemotherapy.
+Now an analysis published by Wiley online in CANCER, a peer-reviewed journal of the American Cancer Society, indicates that cemiplimab plus platinum chemotherapy also affects quality of life compared to chemotherapy alone.

-In addition to the positive survival outcomes, the researchers also analyzed the impact of the cemiplimab plus platinum chemotherapy combination on patients' quality of life using the EORTC QLQ-C30 and QLQ-LC13 questionnaires.
-These questionnaires were used to assess symptoms and side effects related to lung cancer and its treatment.
-The analysis aimed to evaluate whether the addition of cemiplimab to platinum-based chemotherapy had an impact on patients' quality of life compared to chemotherapy alone.
+The multinational phase 3 EMPOWER-Lung 3 trial had shown that the addition of cemiplimab to platinum-based chemotherapy was associated with improved survival in patients with advanced stage non–small cell lung cancer compared to chemotherapy alone.
+Because quality of life is also an important parameter for treatment benefit, investigators examined how cemiplimab plus platinum affected symptoms in comparison to chemotherapy alone for patients enrolled into this trial using the EORTC QLQ-C30 and QLQ-LC13 questionnaires.

-According to the analysis published in the journal CANCER, patients who were treated with cemiplimab in combination with chemotherapy reported significant improvements in several symptoms, such as pain, dyspnea, constipation, nausea, and vomiting, when compared to those who received only chemotherapy.
-Additionally, patients in the cemiplimab group had a longer delay in the clinically meaningful deterioration of symptoms, including cough, hemoptysis, and dysphagia.
+Patients who received cemiplimab plus chemotherapy experienced significant improvements in pain, dyspnea, constipation, nausea, and vomiting compared to those who received placebo plus chemotherapy.
+Patients enrolled in the cemiplimab arm also had a significant delay in the clinically meaningful deterioration of symptoms including cough, hemoptysis, and dysphagia.

-The corresponding author Tamta Makharadze, MD, of LTD High Technology Hospital Med Center in Batumi, Georgia, said that the study results suggest that the superior efficacy and favorable safety profile of cemiplimab plus chemotherapy may lead to better patient-reported outcomes in patients with advanced non–small cell lung cancer compared to chemotherapy alone.
+“The findings support the concept that the superior efficacy and favorable safety profile of cemiplimab plus chemotherapy translate to better patient-reported outcomes compared with chemotherapy alone in patients with advanced non–small cell lung cancer,” said corresponding author Tamta Makharadze, MD, of LTD High Technology Hospital Med Center in Batumi, Georgia.

 Additional information